Andrea/andrea.github.io/_posts/2014-11-23-Codemesh-Notes.markdown

 ## Summary

 As you see, my notes got sparse towards the end, but ...
 I'll learn to take better notes hopefully.
-Again, one of the most interesting things about conferences is that, you get to talk to a lot of people thinking similar or totally diffrent thoughts to yours about similar topics.
+Again, one of the most interesting things about conferences is that, you get to talk to a lot of people thinking similar or totally different thoughts to yours about similar topics.
 Left inspired and looking forward to next year!